shaleen-wonder-ent/user-guides/App_mod_Fabric_non_Fabric_AI_Landing_Zone_Centric_Cloud_Agnostic._V1.md

 <a name="option3-arch"></a>
 ### 5.1 Architecture Overview

 This option builds the multi-tenant SaaS analytics platform using **portable, open-source technologies** combined with **Azure SaaS services that are cloud-agnostic** — services that can be consumed from any hyperscaler without architectural lock-in.
-The platform runs on Kubernetes as the universal compute layer, uses Azure Blob Storage (which exposes an S3-compatible API for portability), PostgreSQL for operational data, Apache Spark for analytics, and open-source AI tooling for LLM and RAG capabilities.
+The platform runs on Kubernetes as the universal compute layer, uses the **cloud-native object storage of the target hyperscaler** (Azure Blob Storage on Azure, AWS S3 on AWS, GCS on GCP, or MinIO on-prem), PostgreSQL for operational data, Apache Spark for analytics, and open-source AI tooling for LLM and RAG capabilities.

+> **Important — Storage Portability Note:** Each cloud provider has its own object storage service with its own API (Azure Blob REST API, AWS S3 API, GCS JSON/XML API).
+Portability is achieved at the **application and table format layer** — Apache Iceberg (the open table format used in this architecture) supports all major object stores via pluggable storage connectors (e.g., `iceberg-azure`, `iceberg-aws`, `iceberg-gcp`).
+Spark, Trino, and dbt all read/write through Iceberg's catalog, so switching clouds means changing the **storage connector configuration** — not rewriting application code.
+The application layer uses an **object storage abstraction** (e.g., Apache Hadoop `FileSystem` API, or cloud SDK wrappers) to keep storage access portable.

 The core principle: **the compute, analytics, and orchestration layers can run on Azure, AWS, GCP, or on-premises** without re-architecture.
-Where Azure services are **SaaS / API-consumable from any cloud** (Power BI Embedded, GitHub Actions, Azure Blob Storage with S3-compatible endpoints), they are used because they add enterprise value without creating architectural lock-in.
-If the solution moves to AWS or GCP tomorrow, these SaaS services continue to work — only the infrastructure layer (K8s cluster, managed database) needs to be re-provisioned.
+Where Azure services are **SaaS / API-consumable from any cloud** (Power BI Embedded, GitHub Actions), they are used because they add enterprise value without creating architectural lock-in.
+The **object storage layer uses the native service of the target cloud** — Azure Blob Storage on Azure, S3 on AWS, GCS on GCP — with Apache Iceberg providing a cloud-agnostic table format abstraction.
+If the solution moves to AWS or GCP tomorrow, these SaaS services continue to work, and the storage layer is swapped by changing the Iceberg storage connector configuration — only the infrastructure layer (K8s cluster, managed database, object storage) needs to be re-provisioned.

 Multi-tenancy is achieved through **Kubernetes namespace isolation**, **database-per-tenant** (or schema-per-tenant), and **application-level tenant routing**.